How to Make Letters of the Alphabet with Small Twigs

 We collected branches lying on the ground from a variety of trees, including maple, poplar and elm.

 Some public areas may not allow removal of materials.
 Kids can still benefit from exploring their natural surroundings, then use craft sticks or pipe cleaners to shape the letters at home or in the classroom.

 Build your letters of the alphabet on a cardboard canvas.

 - Make the letters any size, depending on the size of the cardboard.

 We were able to break some twigs with our hands to get them the length we wanted.

 We cut other branches and twigs to length with pruning shears, a job for a grownup!

-This photo provides examples of how we put the letters together.
+This photo provides examples of how we shaped the letters.